 ELIGIBILITY AND SELECTION CRITERIA FOR U.S. VRC MEMBERSHIP

-First and foremost, to be eligible to join the U.S. VRC, you must have a desire to join an amazing, dedicated group of volunteers, whose sole purpose is to serve your community and country.
+First and foremost, to be eligible to join the U.S. VRC, you must have a desire to join an amazing, dedicated group of volunteers, whose sole purpose is to serve their community and country.
 More formally, for consideration of an applicant in any of the units under the operational authority of the Commander, U.S. VRC, and any entry grade, the following minimum qualifications must be met:

 1. No current or past membership or affiliation with any organization with the specific intent of furthering the aims of, or adherence to and active participation in, any foreign or domestic organization or association or movement or group or combination of persons which unlawfully advocates or practices the commission of acts of force or violence, or attempts to prevent others from exercising their rights under the Constitution or Laws of the United States, or of any State or territory, or which seeks to overthrow the Government of the United States or subdivision thereof by unlawful means.